 - Access to a growing WELA network of environmental women

 The retreats are designed to encourage your full attention and active participation.
 There will be free time each day for participants to enjoy the environment, exercise, and check in with work if necessary.

 The WELA program responds to the expressed needs and feedback from interviews with many women in the environment and climate movement.
-Each year’s program also grows out of the needs, interests and offerings of the participants.
+Each year’s program also grows out of the needs, interests, cultures, experiences and offerings of the participants.
 The program is collaborative and experiential with an emphasis on developing personal insight, skills, knowledge and networks which apply directly to participants’ real-life challenges.

-The WELA program increases women’s capacity to lead in the environment and climate movement by:
+The WELA program increases women’s capacity to lead in the environment, climate and social change movements by:

 - Understanding and planning to address barriers to women’s leadership – including personal limiting beliefs, organisational and movement dynamics, and broader societal forces.